aws/s2n-tls/bindings/rust/bench/README.md

 To run memory benchmarks, run `scripts/bench-memory.sh`.
 A graph of memory usage will be generated in `images/memory.svg`.

+To generate flamegraphs, run `scripts/generate-flamegraphs.sh`.
+Flamegraphs will be copied to `images/flamegraph/`.

 ## Historical benchmarks

 To do historical benchmarks, run `scripts/bench-past.sh`.
 This will checkout old versions of s2n-tls back to v1.3.16 in `target/` and run benchmarks on those with the `historical-perf` feature, disabling Rustls and OpenSSL benches.